Out of Control: Reducing Probabilistic Models by Control-State Elimination: PCFP Reduction

 \subsection{Elimination}

-For the sake of illustration we first recall state elimination in Markov chains.
-Let $s$ be a state.
-The first step is to eliminate all self-loops of $s$ by rescaling the probabilities accordingly (Fig.~\ref{fig:mc_state_elim}, left).
-Afterwards, all ingoing transitions are redirected to the successor states of $s$ by multiplying the probabilities along each possible path (Fig.~\ref{fig:mc_state_elim}, right).
+For the sake of illustration, we first recall state elimination in Markov chains.
+Let $s$ be a state of the Markov chain.
+The first step is to eliminate all self-loops of $s$ by rescaling the probabilities accordingly (\Cref{fig:mc_state_elim}, left).
+Afterwards, all ingoing transitions are redirected to the successor states of $s$ by multiplying the probabilities along each possible path (\Cref{fig:mc_state_elim}, right).
 The state $s$ is then not reachable anymore and can be removed.
 This preserves reachability probabilities in the Markov chain provided that $s$ was neither an initial nor goal state.
 Note that state elimination may increase the total number of transitions.
 In essence, state elimination in Markov chains is an automata-theoretic interpretation of solving a linear equation system by Gaussian elimination~\cite{param-synth-arxiv}.

 In the rest of this section, we develop a \emph{location elimination rule for PCFPs} that generalizes state elimination in Markov chains.
-Due to the presence of updates and guards, our rule is naturally more involved, yet backward-compatible.
-We will first introduce a rule to remove single transitions, then discuss elimination of self-loop-free locations and finally turn to the (more difficult) case of self-loop elimination.
+Updates and guards are handled by weakest precondition reasoning which is briefly recalled below.
+We then introduce a rule to remove single transitions, and show how it can be employed to eliminate \emph{self-loop-free} locations.
+For the (much) more difficult case of self-loop elimination, we refer to \iftoggle{arxiv}{\Cref{app:selfloops}}{the full version \cite{arxiv}} for the treatment of some special cases.
+Handling general loops requires finding loop invariants which is notoriously difficult to automize.
+Instead, the overall idea of this paper is to \emph{create self-loop-free locations by suitable unfolding}.